Jutho/TensorKit.jl/docs/src/man/fusiontrees.md

 The first operation we discuss is an elementary braid of two neighbouring sectors (indices), i.e. a so-called Artin braid or Artin generator of the braid group.
-Because these two sectors do not appear on the same fusion vertex, some recoupling is necessary.
+Because these two sectors do not necessarily appear on the same fusion vertex, some recoupling is necessary.
 The following represents two different ways to compute the result of such a braid as a linear combination of new fusion trees in canonical order: